zhangyuanxun/dstm/README.md

 from two domains: bioinformatics, neuroscience; b) tools, we collect types of tools; c) datasets, we collect types of datasets.
 To collect papers, we provide scripts to automatically collect papers from websites; to collect tools or datasets, we need some domain knowledge to collect relevant datasets manually.

-(Note, we have already collected the relevant dataset. it is not necessary to run the data collecting script unless you want to collect new dataset from new domain).
+(Note, we have already collected the relevant dataset. it is not necessary to run the data collecting scripts unless you want to collect new dataset from new domain).
 - Collect papers from bioinformatics domain
 ```
 python data_collector.py --domain bio